• Skip to secondary menu

 I used a 1×6 at the top so that after adding the crown molding, it would still show underneath.
 I made sure this board was level all the way across, I used the laser level to make sure of this, and it left a gap at the ceiling on one end.
 This is fine, the crown molding will be placed all the way up against the ceiling to trick the eye away from noticing that the ceiling is not straight.
 As long as the square areas are kept square…like the shelf opening is kept square by using the laser level…the eye will not notice the slight difference on one end of the board being slightly larger than the other end!
 Thank goodness for that or else I would be screwed in this kitchen!
 Lol!!

 Originally I did the side face frame boards out of 1x2s but after getting it all painted, it looked like the right side in the picture was larger than the left side because it was blending in with the wall, and so it looked larger.
 I ended up beefing up the left side to make it look more like the right!
 Good call Cara!
-It looks so much better!????
+It looks so much better!

 Building A cabinet above the fridge - kitchen renovation